 With summer right around the corner, many San Diegans will be firing up the BBQ and dipping into swimming pools to beat the heat.
-UC San Diego Health System’s Trauma, Surgical Critical Care and Burns Division offers summer safety and injury prevention tips as the temperatures rise.
+UC San Diego Health System’s Trauma, Surgical Critical Care and Burns Division and Family Medicine experts offer summer safety and injury prevention tips as the temperatures rise.

 Propane Barbeque Grilling